 It’s a simple idea.
 The more we experience and learn, the more affecting our sensations and thoughts become—if we attend to them while they happen.

 It is this way of seeing the world that the character Marius cultivates in the novel.
-Pater shows us a life shaped by the Cyrenaicism of Aristippus, the physics of Heraclitus, the Platonism of Apuleius, the piety of Numa and the early Christian church, and the Epicureanism of Lucretius.
-It is a moving story and part apology for an ethos that has had detractors ever since Aristippus danced for the tyrant Dionysus, scandalizing the young Plato.
 It puts means before ends and believes culture makes us truly human.
-It also reminds us that we have only so much time.
-That, along with Horace, we should “receive each unexpected hour with gratitude.”
+It also reminds us that, along with Horace, we should “receive each unexpected hour with gratitude.”